 Popular in ebb and flow and aquaponic systems, siphons are a great way to automatically drain a hydroponic grow bed.
 When the grow bed drains it exposes the root system to air, providing oxygen to the plant’s root hairs.

-When water is sucked into the pipe it breaks the suction, allowing the grow bed to fill and the process repeats.
+When water is sucked into the pipe it breaks the suction, allowing the grow bed to fill, and the process repeats.

-Let The Roots Hangs
+Let The Roots Hang

 Give An Oxygen Gap

 When your plant has a healthy root system, as long as the bottom of the roots are touching the nutrient solution the plant will be able to take it in.
-The air gap between in the base of the plant and the nutrient solution is oxygen for the plant to breathe.
+The air gap between the base of the plant and the nutrient solution is oxygen for the plant to breathe.